TimGraf/GenericHostDockerTest/README.md

 The docker-compose and docker file are more suited to development work but a suitable production docker file wouldn't be difficult to create.

+To run the service just run the following commands.

+`docker-compose up`